 2. White bread.
 This often includes toast, bagels, English muffins and biscuits — anything made from refined white flour.
 Like doughnuts, these foods spike your blood sugar, causing energy dips later in the day, says Planells.
 That’s especially true if they aren’t combined with other, more nutritious breakfast foods.

 3. Grapefruit.
 Cholesterol-lowering statins are one of the most common medications for older adults: Half of men, and nearly as many women, between the ages of 65 and 74 take them.
 If you’re one of them, Planells says it’s important to avoid grapefruit and grapefruit juice, which interfere with the drug’s effectiveness.
 If you’re not taking a statin, or are unsure, ask your primary care provider or pharmacist if it is safe for you to have grapefruit.

 Another no-no in the morning?
 Skipping breakfast.
 Even if you don’t feel hungry in the morning, you should eat something light anyway.
 “Breakfast primes our body and gets us ready for the day,” Planells says.
 “If we skip it, our choices later in the day may suffer.”

 Build a Better Breakfast

-Kicking your day off on a healthy note doesn’t have to be complicated.
+Kicking off your day on a healthy note doesn’t have to be complicated.
 Find helpful tips to whip up a nutritious breakfast with Renew’s recipe library, which features delicious breakfast options.
-UnitedHealthcare® Medicare Advantage members can learn more here.
+To find them, sign in to your plan website and go to Health & Wellness.
+Then look for Recipe Library in the Quick Links section.
 Not a member?
 Learn more here.